The Concrete Programming Language

 Each block has a terminator, which for example can return or jump to another block, this is what defines the control flow of the program.

-holds the whole program, with all the modules defined within.
+struct holds the whole compile unit, with all the modules, structs, functions, types, etc defined within.

-stores all of these in a flat structure, i.e, functions defined in a submodule are available for lookup directly by their id.
+stores all of these in a flat structure, i.e, functions defined in a submodule are available for lookup directly by their index through the arena.

 Defines a module in concrete.

-This structure holds the ids of the functions, structs, modules, etc defined within this module.
-This allows to resolve imports.
+This structure holds the indexes of the functions, structs, modules, etc defined within this module.

 Defines a function in concrete.